The US wants to play in China's backyard

 But as Beijing's power has grown, so has Washington's unease - and now after years of see-sawing, the US is trying engage with the region again.

 When he attends the annual summit of the Association of South East Asian Nations or Asean this week in Cambodia, President Joe Biden becomes the first US leader to make that trip since 2017.
 He was there virtually last year too.
-And then he goes to Indonesia, another important player in the region, for the G20 meeting.
+And then he goes to Indonesia, another important player in the region, where he is scheduled to meet Chinese leader Xi Jinping before they both attend the G20 meeting.

 But the US is now operating in a more treacherous diplomatic environment than in the past.